domashno/junk/README.md

 # SwedenCities.sql
-# SQL Script file to create cities with regions from sweden.
+# SQL Script file to create cities with regions for sweden.